Event Handling

 Stopping Event Broadcasting

-When we return false in the event handling function, the event broadcasting will be stopped.
+When we return false in the event handling function, the event will stop broadcasting.

 <?php